Case Study: Context Interactions & Physics Faculty's Professional Development: Introduction

 Building upon this classical narrative, lead physics education researchers on faculty development, Dancy and Henderson, worked on identifying the influence of both individual and situational characteristics that inhibit the implementation of PER based strategies \cite{henderson2007barriers}.
-Their work highlights the need for increased awareness of potential barriers \cite{henderson2007barriers}, the presence of a disconnect between instructors' conception of their practice and their actions in the classroom \cite{henderson2009impact} and the institutional barriers that inhibit change \cite{henderson2011facilitating}.
+Their work highlights the need for increased awareness of potential barriers \cite{henderson2007barriers}, the presence of a disconnect between instructors' conception of their practice and their actions in the classroom \cite{henderson2009impact} and the different forms of approaches to address instructional change \cite{henderson2011facilitating}.
 The latter particularly emphasizes how any type of lasting effective instructional change requires an in-depth understanding of an institution's complex system in order to design locally effective strategies \cite{henderson2011facilitating}.
 Therefore, a framework for planning and implementing change at the institution level was developed \cite{henderson2011facilitating}.
-The framework creates what are referred to as \textit{departmental action teams} and addresses three levels of the university that are most likely to influence department culture change: faculty, department, and administration.
+The framework creates what are referred to as \textit{departmental action teams}, which are interventions that bring together faculty, students and staff to enact departmental change.
 This holistic approach attempts to address some of the limitations of change in higher education, which include ignoring the complex interrelated nature of changing culture and university systems \cite{corbo2016framework}.